Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Results

 \subsection{EXIT Charts}

-Fig.~\ref{fig:64-ASK-0.2_exit_trajectory} plots an EXIT chart for the functions $T_1$ and $T_2$ \eqref{eq:variance_tfs}.
-The chart uses the same parameters as Fig.~\ref{subfig:TRACE_PRE_I}, except for a slightly larger block length of $n=4096$.
-We show EXIT functions (dashed) for iterations with active annealing, and EXIT functions when annealing is turned off (solid).
-During active annealing, the LMMSE denoiser is mismatched and overestimates noise.
-We iterate between the modules in Fig. \ref{fig:variance_exit}, using the means from \eqref{eq:awgn_perturbed_extrinsics_W} and \eqref{eq:awgn_perturbed_extrinsics_U}, where the actual noise power is estimated via Monte Carlo simulation.
-We approximate the resulting EXIT functions by taking the convex hull of the mismatched trajectory.
-When annealing is disabled, the EXIT functions are computed as described in Sec.~\ref{sec:state_evolution}.
+Fig.~\ref{fig:64-ASK-0.2_exit_trajectory} plots an EXIT chart for the functions $T_1$ and $T_2$ in \eqref{eq:variance_tfs} and SDD.
+The chart uses the same parameters as in Fig.~\ref{subfig:TRACE_PRE_I}, except for a slightly larger block length of $n=4096$.
+The dashed and solid red curves show the $T_2$ function with and without annealing, respectively.
+During annealing, the LMMSE denoiser overestimates the noise.
+We iterate between the modules in Fig. \ref{fig:variance_exit}, using the means from \eqref{eq:awgn_perturbed_extrinsics_W} and \eqref{eq:awgn_perturbed_extrinsics_U}, and estimate the noise power via Monte Carlo simulation.
+We approximate the EXIT functions by taking the convex hull of the decoding trajectory.
+When annealing is disabled, the EXIT functions are computed as described in Sec.~\ref{subsec:vEXIT-functions}.

-We also plot the GVAMP trajectory by computing the MSE $\nu_{W_i} = \frac{1}{m}\lVert \mathbf{p}_i^{(n_\text{it})} - \mathbf{w}\rVert^2$ for $i=1,2$ at every iteration $n_\text{it}$.
-The trajectory closely follows the corridor between the EXIT functions.
+The figure also shows the GVAMP trajectories of two transmit blocks, i.e., the MSEs $\nu_{W_i} = \frac{1}{m}\lVert \mathbf{p}_i^{(n_\text{it})} - \mathbf{w}\rVert^2$ for $i=1,2$ at each iteration.
+Both trajectories closely follow the EXIT function corridor.
 We relate the $\nu_{W_2}$ component of the EXIT chart fixed point (the red dot) to mutual information using \eqref{eq:ext_simpl_nuU1} and $\mathbf{R}_1$ from \eqref{eq:awgn_perturbed_extrinsics_U}.
-The predicted rate of the EXIT analysis differs from the actual GVAMP rate by approximately \SI{0.1}{bpcu}.
+The predicted rate of the EXIT analysis differs from the actual GVAMP rate by less than \SI{0.1}{bpcu}.
+For higher SIC stages, e.g., $\ell=2,3,4$, the EXIT function corridor widens, resulting in faster convergence.

-We remark that EXIT charts can be used to tune the convergence of GVAMP.
-For higher SIC stages, e.g., $\ell=2,3,4$, the corridor between the EXIT functions widens, resulting in faster convergence.
-Furthermore, optimizing the transmit symbol constellation may shape the $T_1$ EXIT function.
+Note that EXIT charts can be used to tune GVAMP's convergence.
+For example, one can shape the $T_1$ function by optimizing the transmit symbol constellation.